How To Stop Being Passive Aggressive And Say Your Truth

 We all deserve every single chance it takes to get it right.

 Stephanie H. Fallon is a Contributing Editor at The Good Trade.
-She is a writer originally from Houston, Texas.
-She has an MFA from the Jackson Center of Creative Writing at Hollins University.
+She is a writer originally from Houston, Texas and holds an MFA from the Jackson Center of Creative Writing at Hollins University.
 She lives with her family in the Blue Ridge Mountains of Virginia, where she writes about motherhood, artmaking, and work culture.
-You can find her on Instagram or learn more on her website.
+Since 2022, she has been reviewing sustainable home and lifestyle brands, fact-checking sustainability claims, and bringing her sharp editorial skills to every product review.
+Say hi on Instagram or on her website.